A Monte Carlo simulation of ion transport at finite temperatures: Some details of an MC simulation

 We consider two particles of masses $m$ and $M$ which collide.
-We assume that they have velocities $\mathbf v$ i $\mathbf V$, respectively with respect to the laboratory coordinate system with $\mathbf e_x$, $\mathbf e_y$ i $\mathbf e_z$.
+We assume that they have velocities $\mathbf v$ and $\mathbf V$, respectively with respect to the laboratory coordinate system with $\mathbf e_x$, $\mathbf e_y$, and $\mathbf e_z$.
 Assuming the momentum is conserved during collisions, the postcollision velocities are